HAECOIsHiring.com Invitational info

-Who: Boys and girls teams from Dudley, Greensboro Day, Grimsley, Northwest Guilford, Page, Ragsdale, Smith, Southeast Guilford.
+Boys and girls teams from Dudley, Greensboro Day, Grimsley, Northwest Guilford, Page, Ragsdale, Smith, Southeast Guilford

-Admission: Tournament books containing tickets for all games are $20, and single-session tickets are $10 for Monday and Tuesday and $15 for Wednesday.
+Tournament books containing tickets for all games are $20, and single-session tickets are $10 for Monday and Tuesday and $15 for Wednesday

 SCHEDULE